 Imagine the toll if a thief gains entry to the open office space and manages to walk off undetected.
 It might not be too difficult if the thief figures out a way to blend in with other employees and roam around.

-Enhance Your Open Office Security
+Improve Your Office Security

-In any open office environment, employees must be trained to be aware of their surroundings and angle their laptops away from high traffic areas.
+In an open office environment, employees must be trained to be aware of their surroundings and angle their laptops away from high traffic areas.
 Also, they must follow protocols that include shutting down and password protecting their laptops when not in use.